 Infotainment, apps & sat nav

 The infotainment system in the Cross Turismo works well, with logical menus and responsive touchscreens making the whole experience feel very upmarket.
-Plus, the Cross Turismo also features wireless Apple CarPlay smartphone connectivity, with upgrades for 2022 models including, for the first time, Android Auto, too.
+Plus, the Cross Turismo also features wireless Apple CarPlay smartphone connectivity.

 In This Review